We provide the unique services of a personal chef, without the commitment!

 carrots - star route farms

-• snack: enjoy carrots raw, dipped in hummus or charnoula sauce
+• snack: enjoy carrots raw, dipped in either sauce

 • raw: dice and add to salads and grain bowls